ulissesassuncao/customer-management-service/README.md

 # Customer Management Service API 🧾

-API for managing client data as part of the technical challenge for the FADESP (Foundation for the Support and Development of Research).
+API for managing client data as part of the technical challenge for the DXC.
 This API provides a set of endpoints, allowing users to:

 1. Retrieve all clients.
 2. Retrieve a client by ID.